Sandra Halling, The Data Mavens founder and principal consultant.

 Because of that, fixed pricing upfront doesn’t serve anyone well.

-You get clear decision points at each phase.
+However far we go, you get clear decision points at each phase.

 These checkpoints keep scope aligned with reality, not assumptions, and let you stay in control as the work unfolds.

-I issue an updated cost estimate grounded in your actual requirements and complexity.
+I'm less interested in establishing rapport than I am determining where reality lies, but we achieve both aims nonetheless.
+Afterwards I issue an updated cost estimate grounded in your actual requirements and complexity.

-During the build, scope is confirmed phase-by-phase.
+From there we move into the build, where scope is reviewed and confirmed phase-by-phase.

 I use 8-week cycles with regular strategy checkpoints to make sure we’re building the right thing at the right time and at the right depth.